tom-englert/ITweakMyBuild/README.md

 ITweakMyBuild gives you another level of control by directly interacting with MSBuild.
 It lets you locally override any property, without the need to switch the build configuration or edit project settings.

+### Download & Installation

+Download the latest MSI package from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/8824a4d1-1a86-4a8d-905d-3d12a9681dcc)

+This will install the shared MSBuild targets as well as the Visual Studio Extension.

+If you think this tool is helpful, support the project by writing a short [review](https://visualstudiogallery.msdn.microsoft.com/8824a4d1-1a86-4a8d-905d-3d12a9681dcc/view/Reviews)

 ### Usage

 Show the configuration page by clicking the entry in the Tools menu: